Shah Sarwar Kabir

 Shah Sarwar Kabir (born 10 January 1973) is a Bangladeshi politician.
 He is a former Jatiya Sangsad member representing the Gaibandha-2 constituency in 2024.

 Early life and career

 Kabir was born in Gaibandha.
-He was nominated as a member of parliament as a candidate of Independent from Gaibandha-2 constituency in 2024 twelfth national parliament election.
+He was nominated as an independent candidate for the Gaibandha-2 constituency in the 2024 twelfth national parliament election.

-After the fall of the Sheikh Hasina led Awami League government, Kabir was detained from Dinajpur in April 2025.
+After the fall of the Sheikh Hasina-led Awami League government, Kabir was detained from Dinajpur in April 2025.

 Personal life

 Kabir is married to Masuma Akhter.
 Besides, his grandfather, Shah Abdul Hamid, was the first speaker of the Constituent Assembly.